yilongsong/deep_learning_crossy_road/README.md

  <iframe src="https://medium.com/media/fe83ab6a36dcbc39c5e060fb73c18664" frameborder=0></iframe>

-This optimization, despite its simplicity, advances the performance of the model considerably — the testing accuracy also increases to around 70%.
+This optimization, despite its simplicity, advances the performance of the model considerably.
+The testing accuracy also increases to around 70%.

 ## Optimization: Data Collection Strategy